ritaturk/xenko-docs/manual/getting-started/project-structure.md

 ## Package directory structure

-In Xenko, a package refers to a game project and comprises of various sub-folders.
+In Xenko, a package is a collection of Assets, Resources, Scripts.
 In Game Studio, the Solution explorer section displays the folder hierarchy of your game, which matches the package folder structure.

 For example, for a project named 'MyGame', the directory structure is as follows:

 ![Xenko Sample Directory Structure](media/sample-project-directory-structure.png)

 1. **Assets** Contains all the assets used in the project.
 (Models, materials, etc.)
-2. **Bin** Contains the binary (compiled) files needed to run the game on the respective platform.
+2. **Bin** Contains all the binariesof yours game on the respective platform.
 A subdirectory for each platform is created, and contains the files needed to run on that platform.
 3. **MyGame.Game** Contains all the game specific source code.
-4. **MyGame.Linux** Contains all the Linux platform specific source code.
-A subdirectory containing the platform name is created for every selected platform.
+4. **MyGame._Platform_** Contains all the platform specific source code.
+A subdirectory containing the platform name is created for every selected platform. (e.g. MyGame.Linux, MyGame.Windows etc.).
-4. **MyGame.Windows** Contains all the Windows platform specific source code.
 5. **Resources** Contains all files containing the raw information that needs to be embedded in the game, like: images, audio, FBX files, XML files, etc.

 Now, as you know how to organize your project, you can start creating your own assets, see [Introduction to Assets](introduction-to-assets.md).